8 Steps To Success -Learned from the Son of Immigrants

-Let me quit philosophy and stay on topic.
-The point is, this son of Italian immigrant, Giannini, was the first, on record, to trust and risk it big by lending to people with zero credit, character reputation, and any collateral whatsoever.
-He’d give the loan to them, look them in their eyes, and shake their hands.
-As such, in my view, he’s the Grandfather of Micro-Credits.
+What’s the point here?
+The point is, this son of Italian immigrant, Giannini, was the first in the banking industry, on record, to trust and risk it big by lending to the people with zero credit.
+Many didn’t have any character reputation nor any collateral whatsoever.
+He’d given the loan to them anyway; looked them in their eyes, and shook their hands.
+As such, he’s the Grandfather of Micro-Credits.

 The mind of a hustler:

-One of many recipes needed to succeed in business that needs no MBA degrees is having a mind of a hustler.
+One of many recipes needed to succeed in business which needs no MBA degrees is having a mindset of a hustler.
 A hustler is raw and rugged.
-A badass willing to improvise; bootstrapping and surviving series of business weather with changing business climatic conditions.
+A badass willing to improvise; bootstrapping and surviving a series of business weather with changing business climatic conditions.
 Giannini was one.

 Stop shaking; stand tall:

-He kept that name until he bought another bank in 1928 called Bank of America.
+He kept that name until he bought another bank in 1928 called the Bank of America.
 This bank was acquired from the hand of a wealthy American nationalist, Orra Monnette.
 Giannini then merged both banks under the latter.
-Not so sure on this, but I won’t be surprised if name changing was part of the negotiation, in other words, a good deal.
+Not so sure on this, but don’t be surprised if the name changing was part of the negotiation, in other words, a good deal.

-Like Giannini’s, many immigrants and children of immigrants paths in the US and even elsewhere won’t be so straightforward.
-You might have to quit this, start that; lost this and gain that.
+Like Giannini’s, many immigrants and children of immigrant paths in the US and even elsewhere won’t be so straightforward.
+You might have to quit this, start that; lose this and gain that.
 The point is you can do it.
 Others have done it.
-Get off from that chair of self pity and pull yourself up.
+Get off from that chair of self-pity and pull yourself up.
 See what’s applicable in this post and many others, bookmark, read, think, and rise up.